mautrix/docs/gomuks/installation.md

 login yet, so the backend must be set up using the web frontend before the terminal frontend can be used.

+## Setup steps
+1. Acquire a binary using the instructions below (either installing a package or compiling from source)
+2. Run the binary.
+It'll prompt you to create basic auth credentials on the first run.
+They're not your Matrix credentials.
+3. Open the web interface (at <http://localhost:29325> by default)

+If you want to have gomuks behind a reverse proxy, you'll need to adjust `listen_address` and `origin_patterns` in the config file.

 ## Installing a package

 Prebuilt binaries can be found in [GitHub releases](https://github.com/gomuks/gomuks/releases)